Poordeveloper/ini-parser/README.md

-ini_parser
+.ini parser
 ==========

-Parser in C++ for parsing ini configuration files.
+An .ini parser in C++ for parsing ini configuration files.
 All in one header file and support multiple levels.

 example: